websightful/django-gdpr-cookie-consent-docs/src/index.md

 - Saves at least a week of development work.
 - Highly flexible and configurable.
 - Can be used for as many Django websites as necessary.
+- Easy to copy the configuration from one project to another.
 - No external dependencies, just Django>=2.2, Python 3, and plain modern JavaScript.
 - Comes with pretty nice-looking default styling and a responsive layout.
 - Typography and buttons will match your website's style (no iframes used).